-Maintaining proper tire pressure for your RV and your tow vehicle is critical to the safety of your towing experience, but it is also proper tire inflation will affect your average miles per gallon of fuel used when traveling.
+Maintaining proper tire pressure for your RV and your tow vehicle is critical to the safety of your towing experience.
+However, proper tire inflation will also affect your average miles per gallon of fuel used when traveling.

 Proper tire pressure on your RV, travel trailer, and tow vehicle will help prevent blowouts and other tire related issues that may occur.
 Confirming, prior to each travel day, you have the correct tire pressure for all the various tires on your setup is essential for you and your equipment’s safety when traveling.

 Note: Ideal tire pressure for RV and tow vehicle tires will vary greatly depending on the type of tire and the suggested manufactures recommended operating tire pressure for each individual tire.

 Every individual tire, regardless of the manufacturer or the model number of the tire, has its own unique operating tire pressure that has been engineered by the tire manufacturers for each specific tire.
 Because of this characteristics of tires, under inflation and over inflation of your tires can greatly affect a safe towing experiencing.